iokiwi/wordpress-docker-dev-starter/README.md

 # WordPress Docker Dev Environment Starter

-A starter docker environment for building and testing WordPress Plugins and Themes against.
+A starter docker environment for building and testing WordPress Plugins and Themes against different versions of WordPress and PHP

 ## Quick Start